 The relevant standard in this regard is EN 14181, the quality assurance of automated measuring systems.
 The standard dictates how to determine that the measurement systems installed for continuous emissions monitoring at a plant operate according to the directives and regulations set.
-To learn more, download our guide on Emissions Monitoring.
+To learn more, download our Emissions Monitoring Handbook.

 QAL2 and AST Procedures